-Areas of expertise: Economic sanctions; peacebuilding; security; human rights; United Nations; North Korea; peace studies program development
+Areas of expertise: Economic sanctions; peacebuilding; human rights; United Nations; North Korea; peace studies program development

 George A. Lopez is the Rev. Theodore M. Hesburgh, C.S.C., Professor Emeritus of Peace Studies at the Kroc Institute for International Peace Studies, where he was a founding faculty member.
 He is a leading expert on economic sanctions, peacebuilding, and various peace-related issues.
 During over 36 years of affiliation with the Kroc Institute, Lopez has engaged in a diverse set of policy and public roles.
 He served as interim executive director of the Bulletin of the Atomic Scientists in 1997 and chaired its Board of Directors (1998-2003), presiding over changing the hands of the Doomsday Clock in 2002.
 As a senior research associate at the Carnegie Council on Ethics and International Affairs in New York City in 2001-02 he assisted with the Council’s post-9/11 public programming throughout the U.S.

-Since 1992, Lopez has advised the United Nations, various international agencies, and governments regarding sanctions issues, ranging from limiting their humanitarian impact to the design of targeted financial sanctions.
-He has written more than 40 articles and book chapters and authored or edited six books (often with David Cortright), including The Sanctions Decade: Assessing UN Strategies in the 1990s and Putting Teeth in the Tiger: Improving the Effectiveness of Arms Embargoes (Rienner, with Michael Brzoska).
+Since 1992, Lopez has advised the United Nations, various international agencies, and governments on economic sanctions issues, ranging from assessing their humanitarian impact to the design of targeted financial sanctions.
+He has written more than 40 articles and book chapters and authored or edited six books (often with Kroc Institute faculty member David Cortright) on sanctions.
 Lopez and Cortright’s research detailing the unlikely presence of weapons of mass destruction in Iraq was published before the 2003 Iraq War as “Disarming Iraq” in Arms Control Today and after the war as “Containing Iraq: the Sanctions Worked” in Foreign Affairs.
-Lopez is currently conducting research with United Nations University for an edited volume titled The Sanctions Enterprise: Assessing a Quarter-Century of UN Action for Peace, Security and Human Rights.
+In addition to media commentary regarding sanctions issues, Lopez recently has been part of a project on improving targeted financial sanctions convened by the Center for a New American Security.